 If you’re new to probiotics, you might be wondering if they’re worth your money.
 You’ve seen all the ads and you’re interested, but are they too good to be true?
-Here’s a quick probiotics guide to the benefits of having enough good microbes in your system, as well as some advice on how to make sure the product you buy lives up to its promises.
+Here’s a quick probiotics guide to the benefits of having enough good microbes in your system, as well as some advice on how to make sure the health products you buy lives up to its promises.

 Are Probiotics That Great?